 The Revenant is poetry in motion, an epic story in which visual imagery is selected for its beauty, sound and power to express feelings.

 It’s a perfect union of sound and image that speaks a serene and emotionally charged language that results in a musical beat created through rhythm, rhyme and repetition imperiously perfected by Iñárritu’s long-time cinematographer, Emmanuel “Chivo” Lubezki, sound designer Lon Bender, editor Stephen Mirrione , composers Ryuichi Sakamoto and Alva Noto, production designer Jack Fisk, Visual Effects Supervisor Rich Mcbride, and picture-perfect composition by Iñárritu that burns into your memory.

-When we fade in at the beginning of the film we follow water flowing upstream and with the first of several long, fluid, continuous shots that have become Iñárritu and Lubezki’s signature, we venture into uncharted wilderness as the water ripples through a forest landscape, until Glass and his son step into frame, armed with rifles, hunting deer.
+When we fade in at the beginning of the film we follow water flowing upstream and with the first of several long, fluid, continuous shots that have become Iñárritu and Lubezki’s signature, we venture into the uncharted wilderness as the water ripples through a forest landscape, until Glass and his son step into the frame, armed with rifles, hunting deer.

 This hushed and tranquil serenity soon erupts into hell when the Arikara, a band of tribesmen already settled along the banks of the Missouri River, savagely attack Captain Henry’s fur trapping expedition; this explosion of violence is a raw and relentless assault that erupts in the splendour of nature, a magnificent dance between existence and death.

-At the end of the film the water rapidly streams towards us, bringing the stream of consciousness to a breath taking conclusion.
+At the end of the film, the water rapidly streams towards us, bringing the stream of consciousness to a breathtaking conclusion.